1234Amandeep/spyer.io-full/README.md

 Please adhere to this project's `code of conduct`.

 ## FAQ

-#### 1. Can the user see more than one player on map at the same time ?
+#### 1. Is it possible to view more than one player on the map simultaneously?

-No, for now you can only view one player data at the moment.
+No, currently it is not possible to view more than one player on the map at the same time.

-#### 2. Can I search for individuals which are not football players ?
+#### 2. Is it possible for a user to search for individuals who are not football players?

-Yes, but primiraly it's meant to be used for knowing about football players.
+Although users can search for individuals who are not football players, the primary focus of this app is on football players.

-#### 3. Does it provide ex players info ?
+#### 3. Does it provide information about former players?

-Yes, it does provide retired players data as well.
+Yes, it does provide retired player's data as well.

 ## Usage

-1. You can search for your favourite football (soccer) player.
+1. Users can search for their preferred football (soccer) players.
-2. User can get complete description of the player as well as you can see his home town on the world map.
+2. Users can view a player's hometown on the world map and access a complete player description.
-3. User can explore the map as he want.
+3. Users are free to explore the map as they please.
-4. User can create his favourite player list for later on stuff.
+4. Users have the option to create a list of their favorite players, which they can access later on.
+This allows them to easily keep track of their preferred players and access their information quickly.